Meet Byron, the Micro Farmer Behind Hukama Produce

 He hands them out for our little group to taste.
 The leaves are peppery—just as I expected—but somehow creamier than other arugula I’ve tried.
 Byron says it’s because they come from an older plant.

 Continuing through his farm (which, at just four acres, is considered a micro farm), we try multiple items fresh from the ground.
-I taste baby arugula, Green Oak Leaf lettuce, and French Butter radishes to name a few.
+I taste baby arugula, Green Oak Leaf lettuce, and French Breakfast radishes to name a few.

 Hand holding radish in farm field